-There are several approaches to set rates under the PPS, depending on the type of service: fee schedule rates, cost-based rates, payment for vendor goods and services, and participant-directed service rates.
-The rate setting methods described below apply to both in-state and out-of-state providers as allowed in provider qualifications for each waiver service.
-For the purposes of this waiver, vendor goods and services refers to payment for the completion of a task or delivery of an item.
+There are several approaches to set rates under the PPS, depending on the type of service: fee schedule rates, cost-based rates, payment for vendor goods & services, & participant-directed service rates.
+The rate setting methods apply to both in & out-of-state providers as allowed in provider qualifications for each waiver service.
+Vendor goods & services refers to payment for the completion of a task or delivery of an item.

-1. Medical Assistance (MA) Fee Schedule: Services are identified by ODP for placement on the fee schedule prior to July 1 of each year.

-MA Fee Schedule rates are developed using a market-based approach.
-This process includes a review of the service definitions and a determination of allowable cost components which reflect costs that are reasonable, necessary & related to the delivery of the service, as defined in Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (OMB Circular Uniform Guidance, 12/26/14).
-The Department establishes the fee schedule rates to fund services at a level sufficient to ensure access, encourage provider participation and promote provider choice, while at the same time ensuring cost effectiveness and fiscal accountability.
-The fee schedule rates represent the maximum rates that the Department will pay for each service.
+1. Medical Assistance (MA) Fee Schedule: Services are identified by ODP for placement on the fee schedule prior to 7/1 of each year.
+MA Fee Schedule rates are developed using a market-based approach, which includes a review of the service definitions & a determination of allowable cost components which reflect costs that are reasonable, necessary & related to the service, as defined in Uniform Administrative Requirements, Cost Principles, & Audit Requirements for Federal Awards (OMB Circular Uniform Guidance, 12/26/14).
+The Department establishes the fee schedule rates to fund services at a level sufficient to ensure access, encourage provider participation & promote provider choice, while at the same time ensuring cost effectiveness & fiscal accountability.
+The fee schedule rates represent the max. rates that the Department will pay for each service.
 In developing MA fee schedule rates, the following occurs:

-ODP evaluates and uses various independent data sources such as a Pennsylvania-specific compensation study and data from prior approved cost reports, as applicable, and considers the expected expenses for the delivery of the services for the major allowable cost categories listed below:
+\ODP evaluates & uses various independent data sources such as a PA specific compensation study & data from prior approved cost reports, & considers the expected expenses for the delivery of the services for the major allowable cost categories listed below:

-- Support needs of the participants

-- Staff wages

-- Staff-related expenses

-- Productivity

-- Occupancy

-- Program expenses and administration-related expenses

-- A review of approved service definitions and determinations made about cost components that reflect costs necessary and related to the delivery of each service

-- A review of the cost of implementing Federal, State and local statutes, regulations and ordinances.

-One MA fee schedule rate is developed for each service.
+- -Support needs of the participants - -Staff wages & related expenses - -Productivity - -Occupancy - -Program expenses & administration-related expenses - -Review of approved service definitions & determinations made about cost components that reflect costs necessary & related to the delivery of each service - -Review of the cost of implementing Federal, State & local statutes, regulations & ordinances. - \1 MA fee schedule rate is developed for each service.
 ODP uses independent data sources to analyze the wages across the state.
-PA uses a single statewide rate for each fee schedule service.

-The Department will refresh the data to establish fee schedule rates at least every 3 years.

-ODP established a variance process for participants who need enhanced levels of staffing (staff to participant ratio of 2:1 or staffing by a person who has a certification or bachelor's degree).
-When a participant has a need for enhanced levels of staffing, the SC will complete a variance form describing why a participant needs this level of service.
-The completed variance form will be submitted to the AE for review and approval.
+PA uses a single statewide rate for each fee schedule service. - \The Department will refresh the data to establish fee schedule rates at least every 3 years. - \ODP established a variance process for participants who need enhanced levels of staffing (staff to participant ratio of 2:1 or staffing by a person who has a certification or bachelor's degree).
+When a participant needs this, the SC will complete a variance form describing why a participant needs this level of service.
+The completed variance form will be submitted to the AE for review & approval.

-Rates for the following services, including teleservices and components of a service, are on the MA fee schedule: Behavioral Support; Therapy (Physical; Occupational; Speech/Language and Visual/Mobility); Shift Nursing; Companion; Supports Broker; In-Home and Community Support; Supported Employment; Respite (excluding respite camp); Life Sharing; Supported Living; Unlicensed Residential Habilitation; Small Group Employment;

-Homemaker/Chore; Advanced Supported Employment; Community Participation Support; Music, Art and Equine Assisted Therapy; Benefits Counseling; Communication Specialist; Consultative Nutritional Services; Family Medical Support Assistance; Housing Transition & Tenancy services; Family/Caregiver Training & Support (excluding training registration & fees); and Supports Coordination.
-The rate for the on-call and remote support component of Community Participation Support follows the fee schedule rate setting methodology described in this section.
-The assumptions used to develop the fading support fee schedule rate included a 1:15 staff to participant ratio and a 0% absentee factor.
+\Rates for the following services, including teleservices & components of a service, are on the MA fee schedule: Behavioral Support; Therapy (Physical; Occupational; Speech/Language & Visual/Mobility); Shift Nursing; Companion; Supports Broker; In-Home & Community Support; Supported Employment; Respite (excluding respite camp); Life Sharing; Supported Living; Unlicensed Residential Habilitation; Supplemental Habilitation; Small Group Employment; Homemaker/Chore; Advanced Supported Employment; Community Participation Support (CPS); Music, Art & Equine Assisted Therapy; Benefits Counseling; Communication Specialist; Consultative Nutritional Services; Family Medical Support Assistance; Housing Transition & Tenancy services; Family/Caregiver Training & Support (excluding training registration & fees); & Supports Coordination.
+The rate for the on-call & remote support component of CPS follows the fee schedule rate setting methodology.
+The assumptions used to develop the fading support fee schedule rate included a 1:15 staff to participant ratio & a 0% absentee factor.